foundriesio/docs/source/reference/linux-building.rst

    .. tab-container:: public
       :title: Public

-      The latest public release is available from the `Open Source Foundries GitHub`_ organization.
+      The latest public release is available from the `Foundries.io GitHub`_ organization.

       #.
 Make an installation directory for the Linux microPlatform,